 Keeping up with the news can be beneficial, but you need to take what they say with a grain of salt sometimes.
 News sources can sometimes be misleading in their approach – leading to overreactions.

 According to a research report from ResearchGate, analysts observed an interesting trend in the cryptocurrency market.
-As prices in cryptocurrencies are going up, the reaction was minimal to bad news.
+As prices in cryptocurrencies are going up, the reaction was minimal to good news.
 On the other hand, when prices were falling, responses to bad news was extreme.

 The report concluded that with training, investors experienced less influence from large traders trying to influence them.
 Be careful about what you read in the media, learn from other traders’ mistakes, and stick to your plan.